Scroll up

 Contrary to the customary contention that Bacon ‘distorted’ and ‘deformed’ faces away from ‘literal likeness’, here Auerbach, Belcher, Dyer, Edwards, Freud, Lacy, Moraes, Rawsthorne, as well as Bacon himself, unambiguously have their own distinctive, instantly recognisable characteristics.

 The sedate and serene Three Studies for Self-Portrait, 1980, looked nothing like its dull and blurry reproductions; and, again, it seems that Bacon’s paint resists being reproduced.
-These exquisite and evanescent serene studies reconfirmed my long-standing conviction that the melancholic mood of late Bacon self-portraits have an uncanny affinity to the late meditations of Jawlensky.
+These exquisite and evanescent studies reconfirmed my long-standing conviction that the melancholic mood of late Bacon self-portraits have an uncanny affinity to the late Meditations of Jawlensky.

 Three Studies of Muriel Belcher, 1966